 The lines can become blurred if parents aren’t mindful.
 Andrea P., a daycare provider for Wellington County, Ont. has children attempting to kiss her on the lips all day, every day and has to discuss boundaries and personal space regularly.
 If you are kissing your kids on the lips at home, they can mistake this type of “family intimacy” as being widely acceptable while out in public with near strangers.

 A friend arrives for a dinner party and always greets me with a kiss on the lips.
 It starts a weird domino of embraces and awkward lip kissing among the other guests while I think a closed fist bump or an “aye-aye captain!” salute would keep the germs at bay and keep people guessing about what other awesome hands-to-yourselves gestures we have planned.

 Then her son says something rude to his sibling and another parent says, “Do you kiss your Mom with that mouth?”
 I hope not.

-My association with lip kissing is related to close intimacy between romantic partners.
+My association with lip-kissing is related to close intimacy between romantic partners.
 As a result, I feel uncomfortable when other adults kiss me on the lips and typically turn my head so that their lips meet my cheek, whenever possible.
-Although there may be families or cultures within which lip kissing between parents and children is considered acceptable, I believe that since most people feel more comfortable being kissed on the cheek by people, other than their romantic partners, that I prefer to model this to my children and to advise other parents to do the same, when I am asked.
+Although there may be families or cultures within which lip-kissing between parents and children is considered acceptable, I believe that since most people feel more comfortable being kissed on the cheek by people, other than their romantic partners, I prefer to model this to my children and to advise other parents to do the same, when I am asked.

 Originally published in ParentsCanada magazine, Fall 2017.